-Organizational Behaviour is an introductory course which teaches social science theory as applied to the business world.
-It provides rich insights about working people in all kinds of organizations and also suggests how people may be motivated to work together more productively.
+BUSI1001 Introduction to Organizational Behaviour 42.0 Hours In this introductory course, students learn social science theory as applied to the business world.
+Students gain rich insights about working people in all kinds of organizations, and also examine how people may be motivated to work together more productively.